c9s/bbgo/doc/development/indicator.md

 Once the implementation is done, run `go generate` to generate the callback functions of the indicator.
 You should be able to implement your strategy and use the new indicator in the same way as `AD`.

+#### Generalize

+In order to provide indicator users a lower learning curve, we've designed the `types.Series` interface.
+We recommend indicator developers to also implement the `types.Series` interface to provide richer functionality on the computed result.
+To have deeper understanding how `types.Series` works, please refer to [doc/development/series.md](./series.md)